integreat-io/integreat/README.md

-This is done through adapters, that does all the hard work of communicating with the different sources, a definition format, for setting up each source with the right adapter and parameters, and a `dispatch()` function to send actions to the sources.
+This is done through adapters, that does all the hard work of communicating with the different sources, a definition format, for setting up each source with the right adapter and parameters, and a `dispatch()` function that sends actions to the right adapters via internal action handlers.

-Integreat has an internal router that will ensure that the action is directed to the right source through action handlers, and will also queue actions when appropriate.
-The queueing features will probably be extracted as a middleware at some point, but the functionality will stay the same.

 It is possible to set up Integreat to treat one source as a store/buffer for other sources, and schedule syncs between the store and the other sources.